-And in the end, if you look at the resistance in the war, it's not just the Warsaw Ghetto and

-Sobibor, there are so many examples of resistance.
+He creates the beginnings of what the Rabbi called, the homelands.
+Was it almost the passivity of the diaspora that saved the Jews?
+We were once an incredibly war-like people.
+And in the end, if you look at the resistance in the war, it's not just the Warsaw Ghetto and...
+There are so many examples of resistance.
 But what is the Jew?
 Can we get it right?

-Q: Could I repeat the two books that I mentioned?

-A: I mentioned Simon Sebag Montefiore's "Stalin" and "Young Stalin."
-And I mentioned Trotsky's autobiography "My Life."
-And I also, the first chapter of "The non-Jewish Jew" by Isaac Deutcher is very good.
-Name of the Russian film is "Alexander Nevsky."

-Q: Please elaborate on special Jewish charities.
+Could I repeat the two books that I mentioned?
+I mentioned Simon Seabag, Montefiore, Stalin, and young Stalin.
+And I mentioned Trotsky's Autobiography, "My Life," and I also, the first chapter of the "Non-Jewish Jew" by Isaac Deutscher is very good.
+The name of the Russian film is Alexander Nevsky.
+Please elaborate on special Jewish charities.

-A: This was the Joint.
-It's a very important Russian charity that helped in, Jewish charity, Joint is a Jewish charity based in America that helped in Russia.

-Q: What is the first name of Dubnow?
+This was the Joint, it's a very important Russian charity that helped in, a Jewish charity.
+Joint is a Jewish charity based in America that helped in Russia.
+What is the first name of Dubnow?
+Simon Dubnow.
+How did Hitler make a patent?
+This is an interesting question, Leonard, or Helen.
+How did Hitler, opposed to communism, make a patent with Stalin.
+Pragmatism.
+He's going to conquer Europe.
+He doesn't want to have to fight a war on two fronts.
+His biggest mistake was the invasion of Russia.

-A: Simon Dubnow.

-Q: How did Hitler make a pact?

-A: This is an interesting question, Leonard or Helen.

-Q: How did Hitler, opposed to communism, make a pact with Stalin?